Telephone Icon 01494 778787

 Is it possible to fit your door leaf into another frame?

-Unfortunately not, our doors are manufactured bespoke and will always need to be fitted inside their own frame.
+Unfortunately not.
+Our doors are bespoke and will always need to be fitted inside their frame.
 However, our frame can fit into your glazing with ease.

 Can you make your frame smaller to match my glazing frames dimensions?